 Interesting, Europe’s turn signal situation started differently.
 The solution for signaling turns or lane changes first existed through hand signals, but later via “trafficators,” mechanical arms built into the cars’ sides.
 They were powered by electro magnets that raised an arm indicating a turn was about to be conducted.
 Once the arms were in the “on” position, power went to an electric bulb built into the arm.
 The trafficators folded into the door pillar when they were “off.”

-According to this Dodge RAM dealer in Woodbury, NJ, this did happen in the United States, but later.
+According to Chevy dealer on Long Island, this did happen in the United States, but later.
 In 1939, Buick was the first U.S. automaker to make factory-installed flashing turn signals available.
 These signals were called “Flash-Way Directional Signals” and they only worked on the rear lights.
 In 1940 Buick enhanced these directional indicators by making the signals work for the front lights and adding a self-canceling mechanism.
 That year (1940) directional signals became the default turning indicators on other GM vehicles also such as Cadillac, LaSalle and available on Chevrolet, Oldsmobile, and Pontiac.

 For everybody else, who didn’t drive one of the above-named vehicles in the 1940s, you could add turn signals if you desired.
 You could do it through companies like the Illinois-based Lester Company, which offered a Simplex Direction Signal Kit for ’42 to ’49 models.
 They advertised that the signals available for $8.95 would function “like factory-installed models on expensive cars“.